Two cafes offer a healthy boost!

 Prices range from $3.00-$12.00.
 I recently had their homemade chicken salad.
 It was well seasoned, light, and not overly watery or creamy (not that they use cream).
 You would never know their cookies aren’t gluten-free, and they offer an interesting Tofu Scramble I have yet to try (but will on my next visit!)

 For those who feel frustrated and isolated by the lack of gluten-free offerings, and places to enjoy a nice meal out of the house–it’s worth a trip downtown to meet these two lovely ladies, and try some of the best gluten-free food I’ve ever had (and I’m not gluten sensitive).

-Out in Orchard Park, is a relatively new kitchen and juice bar called Green Eats.
+In Orchard Park, a relatively new kitchen and juice bar has opened, called Green Eats.
 Offering a menu full of unique, homemade cold-pressed juices, smoothies and healthy meals, along with meal plan packages and juice cleanses (for those looking to reinvigorate their healthy eating habits), Green Eats is bringing healthy to the Southtowns.